gocardless/legacy-api-docs/source/docs/03_resources/bill/07_statuses/statuses.md

 :    Waiting for the money to clear from the customer's account.

 `paid`
-:    Bill has been succesfully been debited from the customer's account.
+:    Bill has been successfully been debited from the customer's account.
 It is being held by GoCardless pending a withdrawal to the merchant.

 `failed`
 :    Bill could not be debited from a customer's account.
 This usually means that there were insufficient funds in the customer's account.